scionproto/scion/doc/ControlPlanePKI.md

 to occur.

 Attestations are signed by the RAA and are verifiable using the TRC Attestation Authority Config (TAAC).
 Every RAA has their own TAAC.
 The structure is very similar to a TRC.
-The TAAC authenticates a set of attestation keys that are used to verify attestations, and a set offline keys that are used to sign new TAAC versions.
+The TAAC contains a set of attestation keys that are used to verify attestations, and a set of offline keys used to sign new TAAC versions.

 #### TRC Attestation Format